iampuma/vagrant-ionic/README.md

 5. cd projects
 6. ionic start myapp tabs
 7. cd myapp
-8. ionic serve --livereload
+8. ionic serve -a --livereload
-9. Go to box-ip:port
+9. Go to localhost:port

 ## Whats in the box?